horis233/News-Recommend-Project/WORKPLAN.md

 const request = new Request(news_url, {method:'GET', cache:false});
 ```
 - Fetch + .then : Http Request & Promise
-* res.json -> Ansynchrons : so we need another ".then" 調用JSON
+* res.json -> Ansynchrons : so we need another ".then" get JSON
 * After we got JSON, deal with the news data
 * If there is no news on web, directly give the new one, but if not, "concat" to the old ones